axelarnetwork/axelar-contract-deployments/cosmwasm/README.md

     1. Value of `--codeId` option
     2. From the network when using `--fetchCodeId` option by comparing previously uploaded bytecode's code hash with config `storeCodeProposalCodeHash`
     3. Value of previously saved `lastUploadedCodeId` in config
+    - Use `--predictOnly` with `--instantiate2` to predict and save the address without instantiating

-- `upload-instantiate`: Both uploads and then instantiates a contract using the code Id that was just created.
+- `store-instantiate`: Both uploads and then instantiates a contract using the code Id that was just created.
 It doesn't accept `--codeId` nor `--fetchCodeId` options
+    - Note: `instantiate2` is not supported with `--governance` flag for this command

 - `migrate`: Migrates a contract using a new codeId, which is retrieved the same way as `instantiate` subcommand.
 The migrate message must be provided using the `--msg` option.